siims-biz/haikus-for-codespaces/README.md

 # December 10, 2022 - We joined the guys who are doing some codespace testing
 https://docs.github.com/en/codespaces/getting-started/quickstart

+You prefer not to follow the instructions about extension fairyfloss :-)

 # Haikus for Codespaces